luisbazdev/pigeon-framework/README.md

 }
 ```

-The example above specifies that the database to use is `mysql`, `url` is a string of type `mysql://user:password@host:port/database` which specifies the details of the connection, and `Test` is a data schema, read [Prisma documentation](https://www.prisma.io/) for more understanding.
+The example above specifies that the database to use is `mysql` and `url` is a string of type `mysql://user:password@host:port/database` which specifies the details of the connection (please make sure your database is running correctly), and `Test` is a data schema, read [Prisma documentation](https://www.prisma.io/) for more understanding.

 When you create a repository for `Object` you must ensure you create its respective schema in `schema.prisma` file inside `prisma` directory for `Object` (and run the migrations) so that the repository can fetch the data correctly.
 For example, in the repository shown earlier: